My DIY halloween lantern garland is visually stunning, and easy to make!

 On Instagram I mentioned how I filled that big no. 5 crock and how I emptied it.
 You’ll have to read the comments to find out, it’s pretty funny.

-I made these ‘lanterns’ out of gift bags and I didn’t want to add them to the top of the mantel as I loved all the white pumpkins there so I decided to make them into a garland.
+I made these ‘lanterns’ out of gift bags and I didn’t want to add them to the top of the mantel as I loved all the white black wax dripped pumpkins there, so I decided to make them into a Halloween garland.

-It’s really easy so let me show you how I made this Halloween lantern garland.
+It’s really easy so let me show you how I made this classic black and white Halloween lantern garland.